-Students will explore the settings, structures and cultures that remain of the once mighty Greek empire.
+Students will begin this journey exploring Rome, Florence and Pompeii before setting out to explore the settings, structures and cultures that remain of the once mighty Greek empire.
 Gaze out from Pericles' greatest vision after two throusand years of war, bombardment and reconstruction.
 Discuss the feats of Michael Phelps and company at the site where the modern Olympics were born and ponder life's great questions in literal molds of Socrates, Plato and the gang.
 Travel arrangements will be handled by EF College Study Tours.
 Registration with EF College Study Tours will be required upon admittance to the program.
 For a full program itinerary, click here.

 Students will earn 3-6 credits for the following courses:

 Program A (3 credits): Greek Mythology (CLA 395: Greek Mythology: Gods, Heroes, and Humans).
 This course satisfies a Fine Arts and Literature requirement.
 All program participants required to take this course.

 Program B (6 credits): CLA 395 and Directed Study (CLA 497).
 Directed study project will have an aspect of Ancient Greek culture and civilization and will have some component to be completed in Greece.
 It will require pre-departure research and will include a paper or some other suitable final project due after returning from Greece.
 The project will be decided in consultation with the instructor.
 This course is optional.

 Mandatory online classes will be held two weeks prior to departure from the US.